Identifying unofficial invoices and registers

 • Trademark Renewal Service

 Unofficial invoices are also a problem internationally.
-The World Intellectual Property Organization (WIPO) publishes a list of companies that use deceptive means to request unnecessary payments from applicants and agents applying under the Patent Cooperation Treaty (PCT).
+The World Intellectual Property Organization (WIPO) publishes a list of entities that use deceptive means to request unnecessary payments from applicants and agents applying under the Patent Cooperation Treaty (PCT).

 You can see the full list on the WIPO website.